KaelVNode/EVM-Wallet-by-PrivateKey/README.md

 then use CTRL+X , and save the file. you can use the following command to generate UTC file by using privatekey and any password you want.

-change the <your-private-key> and <some-random-password> as you need

 ```
 // Generate UTC File
 node export-key-as-json.js <your-private-key> <some-random-password>
 ```

+change the "your-private-key" and "some-random-password" as you need